10 Spring Cleaning Tips To Help Get Your Home Under Control

 But when push comes to shove, are you really going to spend 12 hours elbow-deep in Christmas lights?
 Neither are we.
-Here, the top places you should actually focus your spring cleaning energy.
+Here, are our top ten spring cleaning tips for focusing your spring cleaning energy.

 1. Wipe the BASEBOARDS